 If your company’s financials fits the Adyen’s requirements, you should probably turn on a “Billions” tv-series and feel proud to be a member of the club.
 Because such membership will give you such fee rates and development possibilities you have never dreamt of.

-It is a common misconception that Adyen do not cater to startups – but that is completely wrong.
+It is a common misconception that Adyen does not cater to startups – but that is somehow wrong.
 Some of the biggest companies started processing with Adyen when they were small.
 Thus, the Adyen’s approach that they never turn anyone away because they are ‘too small’ should be really appreciated.